-Inventory costs more than its purchase price.
-Retailers also need to factor ordering, holding, and shortage costs into the equation.
+Inventory costs more than the product’s purchase price.
+You also need to factor ordering, holding, and shortage costs into the equation.

 Purchase cost is the price a supplier charges you to buy its products.
 For example, if you’re buying 100 pairs of sneakers from a footwear wholesaler at $12 a pair, your purchase cost is $1,200.
 This figure excludes expenses like processing, shipping, and handling fees.

-“Ordering costs include the labor expenses for the buying department, including wages, related taxes and benefits, and the costs of transporting and receiving inventory,” according to Frances Gunn, Associate Professor at Ryerson University’s Ted Rogers School of Retail Management.
+“Ordering costs include the labor expenses for the buying department, including wages, related taxes and benefits, and the costs of transporting and receiving inventory,” according to Frances Gunn, associate professor at Toronto Metropolitan University’s Ted Rogers School of Retail Management.

 “Holding costs include the cost of the space where inventory is held, the interest cost related to the inventory purchase funds, and the cost of inventory which is not used or damaged,” Frances explains.

 This includes warehouse or storage rental costs and obsolescence costs related to liquidating inventory.Let’s use an example of a furniture store to illustrate inventory holding costs:

 Let’s say your furniture store has a warehouse where you store your inventory.
 You rent this warehouse for $5,000 per month.
 This rental fee is a part of your holding costs.

 Suppose you took out a business loan to purchase your inventory.
 The interest you pay on that loan is also a part of your holding costs.
 If the annual interest on your inventory loan is $2,400 (i.e., $200 per month), this is another component of your holding costs.